KadarH/check-pass/README.md

-# check-pass
+# Password Checker

-A dynamic password checker using javascript / Ajax
+A dynamic password checker using javascript / Ajax.